rdmarsh/elm/EXAMPLES.md

 # Examples

-The following are useful examples that show you how to get started:
+The following are useful examples that show you how to get started.

+For more complex use, see the scripts in [examples](examples) dir.

 <!--ts-->
    * [Get metrics](#get-metrics)